saharghannay/academic-kickstart/content/authors/sahar/_index.md

   url: "https://www.limsi.fr/en/"

 # Short bio (displayed in user profile at end of posts)
-#bio: Sahar Ghannay is an associate professor at LIMSI, CNRS Université Paris-Saclay  since September 2018.
-She received a PhD in Computer Science, intitled « A study of continuous word representations applied to ASR error detection », from Le Mans University in Septembre 2017.
-Sahar has the opportuniy to do an internship at Apple whithin the Siri Speech team under the direction of Xiaochuan Niu and Ilya Oparin.
-Her main research interests are continuous word representations and their application to natural languge processing and speech recognintion tasks like ASR error detection, natural/spoken languge understanding, etc. She is also interested to sementic textual similarity task and its application to dialog system, in addiiton to end-to-end neural systems for speech understanding, etc.
+bio: Her main research interests are continuous representations learning and their application to natural language processing and speech recognition tasks.
+She is also interested in semantic textual similarity task and its application to dialog system.
-#My research interests include distributed robotics, mobile computing and programmable matter.

 interests:
 - Artificial Intelligence